 What are side effects of taking hydrangea root?

 Most hydrangea supplements are relatively mild and may cause nausea, vomiting, upset stomach, and chest tightness if taking large doses.
-Currently it’s recommended that people take no more than two grams of hydrangea root supplements per day, but your doctor could probably give you a better estimation of what’ll work for you.
+Currently, it’s recommended that people take no more than two grams of hydrangea root supplements per day, but your doctor could probably give you a better idea of what will work for you.
 Researchers are still looking into the long-term side effects of taking it for months or years at a time.

 However, people who may be allergic to hydrangeas due to a compound hydrangenol should steer clear of taking it, as should women who are pregnant or breastfeeding.

 Hydrangea root comes in a number of forms, including capsule (Buy on Amazon, $13.91), powder (Buy on Amazon, $20.05), and liquid extract (Buy on Amazon, $19.97).
 You can take oral supplements every day or make hydrangea root tea by combining one tablespoon of hydrangea root and eight ounces of hot water.
 Once you talk to your doctor about trying it out, it’s up to you to decide what’s best for your body and lifestyle!